epavliuc/SpaceInvaders/README.md

 ```
 ### Issues throughout the project
 ```
-Unfortunatly I was unable to work on the project for the given timeframe, on 09/09/2019 I was not available to do so.
+-Unfortunatly I was unable to work on the project for the given timeframe, on 09/09/2019 I was not available to do so.
 Due to this, I failed to implement all desired features.
+-Another issue throughout development was managing the amount of enemies, there were issues with them being spaced evenly on the board and on the right level.
+When the numbers of enemies would increase they were frequently overlapping and that was not a desireable result.
 ```